dibley1973/StoredProcedureFramework/README.md

 # StoredProcedureFramework #
-**A .Net framework for calling stored procedures.**
+**A .Net framework for SQL Server calling stored procedures.**
-This framework can be used with or without the presence of Entity Framework, but a seperate dll is required when using EF.
+The purpose of this framework is to allow stored procedures, their parameters and their return types to be represented in strongly typed .Net classes.
+These can then be used in conjunction with a SqlConnection, DbConnection or DbContext to execute the stored procedure.
+This framework can be used with or without the presence of Entity Framework, but a separate dll (`Dibware.StoredProcedureFrameworkForEF` which is part of this project) is required when using with EF.

 **Please Note:**
-This is an on-going project and has been inspired by and some of the ocde will be strongly based upon the great work carried out by "bluemoonsailor" at "Mindless Passenger".
+* This is an on-going project and will be continued
+* This project has been inspired by and some of the code will be strongly based upon the great work carried out by "bluemoonsailor" at "Mindless Passenger".
 See link: [https://mindlesspassenger.wordpress.com/2011/02/02/code-first-and-stored-procedures/]

 Please note this is a work in progress.
-Currently integration tests are being pulled out of teh Unittest project to be placed in an IntegrationTest project.
+Currently integration tests are being pulled out of the Unit test project to be placed in an IntegrationTest project.
 The usage documentation may be out of date during this period.

 ## Versions
 * 0.3 This version supports stored procedures with Table Value Parameters.
 This is the version that is currently in development.
-* 0.2 This version will suupport multiple recordsets and will have a different API to version 1.0.
+* 0.2 This version will support multiple RecordSets and will have a different API to version 1.0.
 Development has stopped on this version but the code will remain available for use.
-* 0.1 This was the initial version which did not support multiple recordsets.
-To enable multiple recordsets to be supported alongside single recordsets a break to the API is required.
+* 0.1 This was the initial version which did not support multiple RecordSets.
+To enable multiple RecordSets to be supported alongside single RecordSets a break to the API is required.
 Development has stopped on this version but the code will remain available for use.

+## Nuget Package
+The project is not currently available on NuGet but it is the intention to make this so once the version reaches 1.0 and is considered solid.

 ## Project Brief ##
 The aim of this project is to provide the following: